-Dana Reason is a Canadian-born pianist, composer, improviser and musicologist.
+Dana Reason is a Canadian-born pianist, composer and researcher.

-As a pianist, composer and improviser, Reason has performed extensively throughout the U.S., Canada and Europe and can be heard on over eleven CD recordings.
-She has appeared at Frau Musica Nova, Banff Center for the Arts, Stanford University, San Francisco Jazz Festival, Spring Reverb, and Is that Jazz?
+As a pianist and composer, Reason has performed extensively throughout the U.S., Canada and Europe and can be heard on over eleven CD recordings.
+She has appeared at Frau Musica Nova, Guelph Jazz Festival, Banff Center for the Arts, Stanford University, San Francisco Jazz Festival, Spring Reverb, and Is that Jazz?
 Seattle, Festival among others.
 Reason was part of The Space Between Trio with Pauline Oliveros in 2000s.
-She has performed with Mark Dresser, Joelle Leandre, Lori Goldston, Bert Turetzky, Alex Cline, Barre Philips, Fred Frith, Cecil Taylor, Lisle Ellis, George E. Lewis, among others.
+She has performed with Mark Dresser, Fred Frith, Joelle Leandre, Lori Goldston, Bert Turetzky, Alex Cline, Mary Oliver, Barre Philips, Cecil Taylor, Lisle Ellis, George E. Lewis, among others.

-In 2012 she was commissioned by Oregon State University and Dr. Chris Chapman to write for the wind ensemble.
-Her piece Currents received outstanding praise at the University of Reno premiere and is published by Shattinger Music, St. Louis.
+In 2012 Reason was commissioned by Oregon State University and Dr. Chris Chapman for CURRENTS, a composition for wind ensemble.
+CURRENTS was premiered at the University of Reno (Winter 2012).
 Other commissions include Rova Saxophone Quartet, Jeffers-Carlson Duo and Meet the Composer Grant (NY).
-Her research on Women in Improvised and Experimental Musical Practices was awarded a grant from the Social Sciences and Humanities Research Council of Canada.
-Her forthcoming album Angle of Vision features her compositions performed by: bassist, Glen Moore and drummer, Peter Valamis with Reason at the piano, and will be released fall 2012.
+Her research on Women Improvisers was awarded a grant from the Social Sciences and Humanities Research Council of Canada.

 Dana Reason is currently the director of Popular Music Studies at Oregon State University in the School of Arts & Communication.
-The founder and artistic director of Between the Cracks Forum: music, sound & interactivity (2008-present); a cross-disciplinary initiative designed to foster contemporary and creative music performance and development and a new series for Improvised Music Practices at The Red Room at Interzone Cafe, Corvallis OR.
+The founder and artistic director of Between the Cracks Forum: music, sound & interactivity (2008-present); a cross-disciplinary initiative designed to foster contemporary and creative music performance and development in a rural town.